- June 19, 2020

 To deploy an amplify application, we can use the following command:

 As you can see, both frameworks provide CLI commands to easily develop and deploy your serverless application in less than 3 commands.
-But Amplify provides a CLI command to easily create different AWS services just by answering some prompts, which is not present in the serverless framework at the time of writing this article.
+But Amplify provides a CLI command to easily create different AWS services by answering some prompts, which is not present in the serverless framework when writing this article.
 So Amplify slightly edges out Serverless Framework in this area.

 - Amplify currently supports the following categories: